caterinaurban/Libra/README.md

 and all available choices of abstract domains for the forward pre-analysis.
 The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs2`.

+The script `autotuning.sh` within Libra's `src/libra/` folder allows running a similar experiment with lower and upper bound of the pre-analysis set by autotuning, and all available choices of abstract domains for the forward pre-analysis.
+The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs4`.

 > Please take note of the expected execution times before launching the script.
 On a less powerful machine than that used for our evaluation it might be preferable to comment out the most time consuming lines